Hours: 36 Plus Optional Concentration

 choose two from the following:

-REL 104Personal Spirituality and the Theology of Experience (3) R
+REL 104Personal Spirituality and Theology of Human Experience (3) R/CR

 REL 303History of Spirituality (3) R